Suffolk County Custody Attorney

-If you have decided to end your marriage and you have children, you will need to address issues of child custody and child support.
-Likewise, if you are unmarried, but have children, there may come a time when legal action is necessary to protect your rights regarding child custody, parenting time and access to child support.
+If you have decided to end your marriage and you have children, you will need to address issues in child custody and child support.
+Likewise, if you are unmarried, but have children, there may come a time when legal action is necessary to protect your rights to parenting time and access to child support.

 Protecting Your Parental Rights And The Best Interests Of Your Children

-At Judd & Moss, P.C., matrimonial and family law is all we do — all day and every day.
+At Judd & Moss, P.C., family law is all we do— all day and every day.
 When you work with our law firm, we will ensure that your parental and financial rights are protected, while at the same time work to uphold the best interests of your children.

 Issues we are well-positioned to resolve include: